 How to render documentation¶

-This chapter explains how to render a manual locally on your machine with Docker in order to test the rendering.
+This page explains how to render a manual locally on your machine with Docker in order to test the rendering.

 Run these commands in a terminal in the parent directory of the directory